pyrocko/grond/docs/source/config/targets/index.rst

 GNSS campaign targets
 ---------------------

 True 3D surface displacement as measured by GNSS stations can be included in the inversion process by defining a :class:`~grond.targets.gnss_campaign.GNSSCampaignTargetGroup`.
 The station's displacement data has to be stored according to :mod:`~pyrocko.model.gnss_campaign`.
-Please refer to pyrocko's documentation of the GNSS model (`See example <https://pyrocko.org/docs/current/library/examples/gnss_data.html>`_)
+Please refer to Pyrocko's documentation of the GNSS model (`See example <https://pyrocko.org/docs/current/library/examples/gnss_data.html>`_)

 .. glossary ::